RubixML/ML/README.md

 ```

 ### Parallel
-Multiprocessing is the use of two or more processes that *usually* execute on multiple cores.
-Estimators that implement the Parallel interface can take advantage of multiple core systems by executing parts or all of the algorithm in parallel.
-Parallelizable objects can use one of various processing [Backends](#backends) under the hood which can be set using the `setBackend()` method.
+Multiprocessing is the use of two or more processes that *usually* execute in parallel on multiple cores.
+Objects that implement the Parallel interface can take advantage of multi core systems by executing parts or all of their algorithm in parallel.
+Parallelizable objects can utilize various parllel processing [Backends](#backends) under the hood which are set using the `setBackend()` method.

 > **Note**: The optimal number of workers will depend on the system specifications of the computer.
 Fewer workers than CPU cores may not achieve full processing potential but more workers than cores can cause excess overhead.